Subham2S/BigData-Engineering-Capstone-Project-1/README.md

 ```bash
 hive -f HiveDB.hql > /home/anabig114212/Capstone_Outputs/Cap_HiveDB.txt
 ```
 - Basically all the hive Tables are created as AVRO format.
-In the .hql file Table location and its metadata (schema) locations are mentioned seperately.
+In the .hql file Table location and its metadata (schema) locations are mentioned separately.

 ### Impala (.sql)
 ```bash